LEISER307/Zombie-Plague-Mod-4.4/README.md

 1. Download and extract the contents from the `.zip` files to your server's mod directory (`cstrike` or `czero`), **keeping the folder structure**:

-   - `zp_plugin_44.zip` — Contains the plugin itself and configuration files
+   - `addons` — Contains the plugin itself and configuration files
-   - `zp_resources.zip` — Contains default models and sounds (only required for a first download)
+   - `zp_resources` — Contains default models and sounds (only required for a first download)

 2. For further information on the plugin, including CVARs and commands, take a look at the included `ReadMe.txt` file.